History of Polygamy

 As the Middle Ages ended and the Reformation began, Martin Luther himself wrote: "I confess that I can not forbid a person to marry multiple wives, for it does not contradict the Scripture.
 If a man desires to marry more than one wife he should be asked whether he is satisfied in his conscience that he may do this in accordance with the word of God.
 In such a case the civil authority has nothing to do in the matter."

 Much of what we have covered since the time of ancient Rome is from a purely Western-centric and Christian viewpoint.
 It's important to keep in mind that for these thousands of years, cultures around the world continued to practice polygamy un-molested.
 From the American Indians to African tribes and prominent figures in India.

-While Mormon polygamy was being penalized in the late 1800s, squeezing plural marriage out of public view in the Christian world, it continued to be practiced as normal in other parts of the globe.
+While polygamy was being penalized in the late 1800s through the persecution of the Mormons, squeezing plural marriage out of public view in the Christian world, it continued to be practiced as normal in other parts of the globe.

 In 1940, Indian prince Man Singh II married his 3rd wife, Gayatri Devi.
 As a prominent government official and diplomat, Man Singh II lived openly as a polygamist and eventually served as ambassador to Spain.
 In his culture, it was nothing unusual even at that time.

 Up until the present day, polygamy continues to be practiced in Islam, not just by royalty but by the common man.
 Millenia old practices simply continued in Islam, while the rest of the world took a dubious path of restricting people's right to freely choose who to marry while claiming to champion freedom, particularly freedom of choice.

 Now the United States has come full circle, embracing polyamory and plural relationships for political reasons.
 Although the motivation behind its emerging public acceptance is not the same as throughout history, the result is greater freedom for polygamists to live freely and for multiple spouses to be recognized by society.